 Under state law, local governments are tasked with adopting minimum training and educational standards for juvenile case managers.
 S.B.
 61 passed during the 82nd Regular Legislature (2011) mandated the establishment minimum training and educational standards for juvenile case managers.
 Prior to this enactment, Texas law established no minimum standard of training or education for juvenile case managers.
 See also, Meeting the S.B.
 61 Mandate.

-TMCEC is excited to again offer training for juvenile case managers on June 11-13, 2017 in Austin at the Omni Southpark Hotel.
-Conference topics will include The Role of the Juvenile Case Manager, Juvenile Programs & Services, Case Planning, Human Trafficking, Gang Recognition, Recognizing Drug and Alcohol Trends, Truancy Mediation Model, Setting Up a Teen Court, and more.
+TMCEC is excited to again offer training for juvenile case managers on June 11-13, 2018 in Austin at the Omni Southpark Hotel.
 The purpose of this conference is to create consistency across court systems and enable juvenile case managers to be more effective in their multifaceted jobs and to optimize their utility as part of the courtroom workgroup.
+It is a forum to share ideas that help prevent children from becoming further involved in the justice system and to curb juvenile crime at the local level.
+Curriculum includes topics mandated by the legislature for juvenile case managers.